openpracticelibrary/openpracticelibrary/content/practice/design-sprint.md

 difficulty: moderate
 participants:
   - Facilitator
+  - Co-Facilitator
   - Business Decision Maker
+  - Product Owner and or Product Manager
-  - Customer Representative
+  - Sales Manager / Customer Representative
-  - User Experience Designer
+  - UX/UI Designer
   - Marketing
-  - Technical Lead
 ---
 ## What is it?

-It is a 5 day customer-centric process for rapidly solving big challenges, creating new products, or improving existing ones.
+It is a 5 day customer-centric process for rapidly solving a challenge, creating new products, or improving existing ones.

 Design sprints enable you to: